dotnet/AspNetDocs/aspnet/mvc/overview/older-versions-1/models-data/validating-with-a-service-layer-vb.md

 uid: mvc/overview/older-versions-1/models-data/validating-with-a-service-layer-vb
 title: "Validating with a Service Layer (VB) | Microsoft Docs"
 author: StephenWalther
 description: "Learn how to move your validation logic out of your controller actions and into a separate service layer.
-In this tutorial, Stephen Walther explains how you..." ms.author: riande ms.date: 03/02/2009 ms.assetid: 344bb38e-4965-4c47-bda1-f6d29ae5b83a
+In this tutorial, Stephen Walther explains how you...
+(VB)" ms.author: riande ms.date: 03/02/2009 ms.assetid: 344bb38e-4965-4c47-bda1-f6d29ae5b83a